Ramin-RX7/Shifty/docs/Principals/factories/classes/special_methods/casting.md

 The difference between implicit and explicit casting is the error they raise when they can not find the needed method.\
 In explicit, user will face `NotImplementedCasting` error but in implicit, `ImplicitCasting` error.\
-Since both of these errors derive from `Casting` error, they can be caught separately and/or together
+Since both of these errors are derived from `Casting` error, they can be caught separately and/or together.

 > (Waiting for decision) Access the casting methods directly.
 This makes the code much better when argument is needed in casting.

 > Note: the section below is not yet approved (Waiting for decision).